Mitigram/docker-compose-build/README.md

 ### `BUILD_DOWNLOADER` Variable

 Specifies the command used to download release information from GitHub.
-This command should take an additional argument, the URL to download and dump the content of the URL to `stdout`.
+When run the command specified in this variable will be given an additional argument, the URL to download and it should dump the content of the URL to `stdout` as a result.
 When empty, the default, one of `curl` or `wget`, if present, will be used.
+When a dash `-`, version checks will be skipped.

 ### `BUILD_IMAGES` Variable